annecat/Karaoke/README.md

 To launch the project localy :
     1. Start the backoffice : cd backoffice && cargo shuttle run
-    2. Start the frontoffice : cd frontoffice && cargo run
+    2. Start the frontoffice : cd frontoffice && trunk serve
     3. Go to localhost:8080